Zadigo/ecommerce_template/README.md

 GRANT ALL PRIVILEGES ON DATABASE ...
 TO ...;
 ```

-Finally, do not forget to change the variables in the [environment files](./docker/environment).
+Finally, do not forget to change the variables in the [environment files](./docker/environment) to the values that you want.

 ### HTTPS